thatrobotguy/ABB_IRB_1600_Setup/README.md

 ```
 [ERROR] [1544201172.958564157]: Controller is taking too long to execute trajectory (the expected upper bound for the trajectory execution was 4.625994 seconds).
 Stopping trajectory.
 ```
+This is why I forked the original `abb_experimental` repository.
+The stock version is kind of jank.
+I mentioned in the `README.md` file of that [forked repo](https://github.com/thatrobotguy/abb_experimental) that there are 3 launch files that were edited (not including the robot model changes).
 You need to look at that 3rd launch flie I provided and give the robot more time to execute trajectories.
 You can do that by changing this line:
 ```
 <param name="trajectory_execution/execution_duration_monitoring" value="true" />